 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does per square.
-For these heavy tear-offs, we route in a reinforced 30-yard container with a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
-We set this low-wall unit using a lowboy.
-We also offer a general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on equipment; these materials punish a standard container that lacks a heavier floor plate.
+For these jobs, we route a reinforced 30-yard bin: it features thicker ribbed sides and a low-wall profile to manage stability.
+We cap the fill volume below the visual rim to ensure legal axle weight; we haul it via a lowboy.
+We also provide general construction debris service for your mixed loads.

 Same-day Pickup for Fast Roof Project Turnover